Hedda Gabler: Critical interpretation

 Joseph Wood Krutch makes a connection between Hedda Gabler and Freud, whose first work on psychoanalysis was published almost a decade later.
 In Krutch's analysis, Gabler is one of the first fully developed neurotic female protagonists of literature.
-By that, Krutch means that Hedda is neither logical nor insane in the old sense of being random and unaccountable.
+By that, Krutch means that Hedda is neither logical nor is she insane in the old sense of being random and unaccountable.
 Her aims and her motives have a secret personal logic of their own.
 She gets what she wants, but what she wants is not anything that normal people would acknowledge (at least, not publicly) to be desirable.
 One of the significant things that such a character implies is the premise that there is a secret, sometimes unconscious, world of aims and methods — one might almost say a secret system of values — that is often much more important than the rational one.
 It is regarded as a deep and emotional play, due to Ibsen's portrayal of an anti-heroine.

-Ibsen was interested in the then-embryonic science of mental illness and had a poor understanding of it by present-day standards.
-His Ghosts is another example of this.
-Examples of the troubled 19th-century female might include oppressed, but "normal", willful characters; women in abusive or loveless relationships; and those with some type of organic brain disease.
+Ibsen was interested in the then-embryonic science of mental illness which the world had a poor understanding of by present-day standards.
+His play Ghosts is another example of this.
+Examples of the troubled 19th-century female might include oppressed, but "normal", willful, characters; women in abusive or loveless relationships; and those with some type of organic brain disease.
 Ibsen is content to leave such explanations unsettled.
 Bernard Paris interprets Gabler's actions as stemming from her "need for freedom [which is] as compensatory as her craving for power... her desire to shape a man's destiny."